raspberrypilearning/make-crumble-robot-head/en/step_11.md

 --- hint ---

-Here's what the comppleted code should look like.
+Here's what the completed code should look like.

 ![Random sequence Selector challenge code solution](images/randomSequenceSelect_solution.png)